Pig Tail Bridge

 The Pig Tail Bridge is a bridge in Custer County, South Dakota, United States, which was built around 1930.
 Located in Wind Cave National Park, it is a spiral bridge.
 It was listed on the National Register of Historic Places in 1995.

-The Pig Tail Bridge was built to develop South Dakota Highway 87 in which it is part of.
+The Pig Tail Bridge was built to develop South Dakota Highway 87, of which it is part.
 The bridge is 160 ft long and 20 ft wide.